toolness/teenydoh/README.md

 ## Localization

-The site uses GNU gettext for localization via [Babel][] and Jinja2's [i18n extension][].
+Teenydoh uses GNU gettext for localization via [Babel][] and Jinja2's [i18n extension][].

 To create a new locale for e.g. Hebrew (`he`), run: